 Originating from the Bay of Plenty she loves a good cup of coffee and exploring different parts of the world.

 The Household Manager facilitates the daily operation of the Residential Home including consultation with the nutrition health professional in the preparation of Meal Plans.
-Dedicated to providing a welcoming home she works alongside residents in building practical skills to maintain their own households.
+With a wide-range of skills in catering, early childhood teaching, retail, raising a family and running businesses she is ideally suited to working alongside residents to build their practical life skills.
+Dedicated to creating a welcoming home, she also strengthens residents’ skills to maintain their own households.

-This role assists those applying for the programme.
+This role assists those applying for the Residential Wellbeing Programme.
 An important aspect of this role is consulting with the applicant's community support team and health professionals, to ensure we are suitable to meet the applicant's current needs and goals for change.
 Where A Girl Called Hope is not a good fit then other services may be recommended for the applicant to explore.